-Even after the CTO is revoked, the public market for the Company's equity securities is limited and of low liquidity.
+Even though the CTO has since been revoked, the public market for the Company's equity securities may be limited and of low liquidity.
 There can be no assurance that an active and liquid market for the Company's shares will develop or be maintained and an investor may find it difficult to resell any securities of the Company.